Change your cover photo

 American mezzo-soprano Rachael Wilson is a recent recipient of the honorary Bavarian Art Prize.
 A native from Las Vegas, Nevada, she is a graduate of the Juilliard School, and was a member of the Opera Studio at the Bayerische Staatsoper, where she joined the Ensemble in 2015 - between 2019 and 2022 Rachael was a member of the Ensemble at the Staatsoper Stuttgart.

-This season, Rachael Wilson’s engagements include her role debut as Donna Elvira Don Giovanni for Santa Fe Opera and Malmö Opera; Lola Cavalleria Rusticana at The Royal Opera House and the title role of Carmen in a new production for Theater Basel; further into the future, Rachael will return to the Bayerische Staatsoper, Opernhaus Zürich, Staatsoper Stuttgart and the Glyndebourne Festival, and she make debuts at Opéra de Lausanne and the Staatsoper Hamburg.
+Last season, Rachael Wilson’s engagements included her role debut as Donna Elvira Don Giovanni for Santa Fe Opera and Malmö Opera; Lola Cavalleria Rusticana at The Royal Opera House and the title role of Carmen in a new production for Theater Basel conducted by Maxime Pascal; she also appeared with the Radio Filharmonisch Orkest in Rossini's Petite Messe Solenelle.

 In the 2022/23 Season, Rachael made her debut at the Opernhaus Zurich as Balkis in a new production of Offenbach’s Barkouf, returning as Olga Eugene Onegin and at the Glyndebourne Festival as Hermia A Midsummer Night’s Dream, while at the Staatsoper Stuttgart she appeared as Charlotte Werther and in the title role of Carmen.
 On the concert platform Rachael performed Messiaen’s Harawi at the Ruhrtriennale and Spoleto Festivals; she recorded and performed Zemlinsky’s A Florentine Tragedy with the Munich Radio Orchestra; she joined the American Modern Opera Company for a concert performance of John Adam's El Nino in New York City and made her debut with the Orchestre national d’Île de France performing Prokofiev’s Ivan the Terrible.